allegroai/clearml-docs/docs/apps/clearml_session.md

 ```

 You can upload your files in conjunction with the `--store-workspace` option to easily move workloads between local
-development machine and remote machines with persistent workspace synchronization.
+development machines and remote machines with persistent workspace synchronization.
 See [Storing and Synchronizing Workspace](#storing-and-synchronizing-workspace).

 #### Starting a Debugging Session
 You can debug previously executed experiments registered in the ClearML system on a remote interactive session.